-Offers Resolutions Impeaching the President of High Crimes and Misdemeaners.
+Offers Resolutions Impeaching the President of High Crimes and Misdemeanors.

-Mr. Howard, (Pop., Ala.), the author of "If Christ Came to Congress," at the open-ing session of the House Saturday, sprang a sensation, but it was short-lived.
-The House with practical unanimity, suppressed him As soon as the journal had been read, Mr. Howard, whose seat is in a remote corner of the hall, arcse dramatically in the center aisle and flourishing a paper in his hand demanded to be heard on the resolution which he sent to the clerk's desk.
-The resolution manned to the cierk's desk.
+Mr. Howard, (Pop., Ala.), the author of "If Christ Came to Congress," at the open-ing session of the House Saturday, sprang a ensation, but it was short-lived.
+The House, with practical unanimity, suppressed him.
+As soon as the journal had been read, Mr. Howard, whose seat is in a remote corner of the hall, arose dramatically in the center aisle and flourishing a paper in his hand demanded to be heard on the resolution which he sent to the cierk's desk.
 The resolution was as follows: